sait-wbdv/fall-2021/src/courses/cpnt200/day04.md

 - Basic directives for displaying content:
   - `v-text`: add string variables from `data`.
 Similar to `{{ moustache syntax }}`
   - `v-html`: add strings that can render html syntax
-- Directives for more complicated rendering
+- Directives for more rendering data
   - `v-bind`: for accessing properties from parent components.
 For adding properties to html tags.
 One way passing of values.
 It operates sort of like an import script

 ### Basic Rendering